ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart/quickstart.rst

   is a very important piece of metadata that will be used in filenames, internal metadata and directory paths. **create_newcase** will create the *case directory* with the same name as the ``CASENAME``.
-If ``CASENAME`` is simply a name (not a path), the case directory is created in the directory where you executed create_newcase.
-If ``CASENAME`` is a relative or absolute path, the case directory is created there, and the name of the case will be the last component of the path.
+If ``CASENAME`` is simply a name (not a path), the case directory is created in the ``cime/scripts`` directory where you executed create_newcase.
+  If ``CASENAME`` is a relative or absolute path, the case directory is created there and the name of the case will be the tail path.
 The full path to the case directory will be stored in the ``$CASEROOT`` XML variable.

 - ``COMPSET`` is the component set and can be ``GFSv15p2`` or ``GFSv16beta``, which are only supported Common Community Physics Package (CCPP) suites.
-If you would like to learn more about CCPP please consider reading the `CCPP Overview <https://ccpp-techdoc.readthedocs.io/en/latest/Overview.html>`.
+If you would like to learn more about CCPP please consider reading the `CCPP Overview <https://ccpp-techdoc.readthedocs.io/en/latest/Overview.html>`_.

 - ``GRID`` is the model resolution, which can be ``C96``, ``C192``, ``C384`` and ``C768``.